Asylum in Australia: Statistics

 The pic measurement of historical migration flows are not accurate, as methods of counting and categorisations have changed over the years.
 Post-war refugee immigrants, from 1947 to 1975, totalled about 297,000 refugees, the majority assisted by the government.
 Since then, the annual refugee quota has varied from year to year.

 According to the United Nations High Commissioner for Refugees, between 2005 and 2009 Australia was ranked 47th out of 198 countries in the world in terms of the number of refugees hosted, out of those countries who host refugees.
 In 2012, the Refugee Council of Australia ranked Australia 22nd on a per capita basis in a list of countries that accept refugees.
 The Council found that in terms of resettlement (as opposed to "receiving") asylum seekers, Australia ranks 2nd in the world overall, 3rd per capita and 3rd as a proportion of GDP.
 The Council provides a wide range of statistics on its website.

 Australia's total refugee and humanitarian intake remained relatively constant between the mid-1980s and 2016, but peaked in 2017:

 In 2016-2017 financial year Australia accepted more refugees than it ever had since it started a dedicated humanitarian migration program, with 24,162 migrants settled on humanitarian grounds.
 The number includes a special intake of Syrian and Iraqi refugees owing to particular circumstances in ongoing conflicts.
 (This was part of a far broader migration program for the year; the total number of migrants was 225,941.)

 The rate of arrivals by boat, the most controversial aspect of Australia's refugee policy, has been exceptionally volatile.
 It reached a peak of 20,587 people in 2013 (excluding crew), before falling again to zero two years later:

 A "fact check" produced by Australian Broadcasting Corporation News and RMIT concluded that then Attorney-General George Brandis' claim in November 2017 that Australia runs the most generous refugee program per capita in the world was misleading.
 Various complexities of the data are examined in the article, which says that Australia's level of refugee recognition is small compared to other wealthy nations (as well as poorer ones).

 Timeline

-"White Australia policy": Pre-federation-1973
+"White Australia policy": Post-federation - December 1901

 The White Australia policy is a term used for the historical policies responsible for the exclusion of non-European origin, especially Asians (primarily Chinese) and Pacific Islanders (primarily Melanesians) from immigrating to Australia.